RileyLeff/sapflux/planning/writeups/02_database_and_storage.md

 ```

 `value` stores a strongly-typed JSON payload (numeric, boolean, or structured) so the cascade can deserialize without lossy string parsing.
 Examples of canonical payloads are described in `notes/parameter_info.toml`.

+### Object Storage Lifecycle

+Uploads to Cloudflare R2 are performed idempotently before the database transaction commits.
+Because the blob store is not part of the database transaction, a failure during commit can leave orphaned objects.
+These are harmless—future uploads deduplicate by hash—and a periodic garbage-collection job enumerates bucket keys and deletes any object whose hash/path is not referenced by the database.